dtcenter/MET/docs/Users_Guide/tc-pairs.rst

   ..
 SHIPS_DIAG_DEV: Includes a plethora of inner core, environmental, oceanic, and satellite-based diagnostics.
 These diagnostics are computed using the *perfect prog* approach.

-  * SHIPS_DIAG_RT: Real-time SHIPS diagnostics computed from a NWP model such as the Global Forecast System (GFS) model along the NHC Official forecast track.
+  * SHIPS_DIAG_RT: Real-time SHIPS diagnostics computed from a NWP model such as the Global Forecast System (GFS) model along a GFS forecast track defined by the SHIPS model itself.
+Note that the SHIPS-derived forecast track does not appear in NHC adeck data.

   * CIRA_DIAG_RT: Real-time model-based diagnostics computed along the model's predicted track.